State Representative Kyle Brown Announces Re-election Bid

 “Every kid in our community and across Colorado deserves a high quality education.” said Brown.
 “I will work to end the chronic underfunding of schools and teacher salaries.”

 In too many places in Colorado, schools struggle for funding and teachers are not paid a living wage.
-As I work to end TABOR, I will work to ensure that future TABOR refunds are directed toward education.
+As Brown works to end TABOR, he will work to ensure that future TABOR refunds are directed toward education.

 Background